assareh/tfc-agent/tfc-agent-google/README.md

 This repository provides an example of running [tfc-agent](https://hub.docker.com/r/hashicorp/tfc-agent) on Google Compute Engine, and shows how you can leverage tfc-agent to perform credential free provisioning using [service account impersonation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#impersonating-service-accounts).
 Though this simple example shows usage within a single project, this pattern is used to allow provisioning across projects without requiring GCP credentials in Terraform workspaces.

 ## Setup
-The `producer` workspace contains an example of registering and running the tfc-agent on a compute instance, along with necessary IAM role attachments.
+The `producer` workspace contains an example of registering and running the tfc-agent on a compute instance, along with the necessary IAM permission and role bindings.

 The `consumer` workspace provides an example of provisioning an instance without placing credentials in the Terraform Cloud workspace.